 Where is the Williams Center located?
 When are you open?

 The Williams Center for Oral History is located in Middleton Library on LSU's main campus in Baton Rouge, Louisiana.
-We are in Room 202A on the second floor.
+We are in Room 5 in the basement.
 Click here for a campus map.
-Operating hours are Monday-Friday, 8-5pm.
+Operating hours are Monday-Friday, 8-4:30 pm.
 For a list of holidays observed by LSU, visit here.

 If you are planning to visit the Center, we welcome drop-ins.
 However, staff may be in the field or otherwise engaged in meetings, so appointments are highly encouraged.
 Please contact the Center's director to schedule an appointment.